 “Refugees who fled in fear for their lives find themselves struggling to provide the basics for their children in overcrowded, under-resourced camps,” says Catherine Wiesner, the Regional Refugee Coordinator and Comprehensive Refugee Response Framework Champion for the Burundi situation.

-“Burundi’s refugees are being forgotten,” Wiesner added.
-‘The international community needs to live up to its global commitments to urgently help these refugees and the countries hosting them.”
+“Even as some refugees are opting to return home, the majority will still require international protection for some time to come.
+Wiesner added.
+“The international community needs to live up to its global commitments to urgently help these refugees and the countries hosting them.”